Skip to Content

 Dollar Tree Solar Lights allow the DIY Solar Light Chandelier to Glow at night in the greenhouse.

 You will want to hang your solar chandelier in an area where the solar lights will receive enough sunlight to charge the batteries.
-Fortunately, the greenhouse allows enough light to keep the solar chandelier burning night.
+Fortunately, the greenhouse allows enough light to keep the solar chandelier burning at night.

-The combination of the crystals and the crystal like design of these Dollar Tree Solar Lights give the Chandelier a fun, elegant feel.
+The combination of the crystals and the crystal-like design of these Dollar Tree Solar Lights give the Chandelier a fun, elegant feel.

 I hope you like the addition of the re-purposed Chandelier to the greenhouse.
-Thank you for stopping by and as always, your questions and comments are greatly appreciated.
+Thank you for stopping by, and as always, your questions and comments are greatly appreciated.

 How to Re-purpose a Chandelier into a DIY Solar Light Fixture.
 Thrift Store Transformation, Flea market Flip, before and after, lighting makeover.